ImageMagick/Usage-Markdown/text/index.md

 They provide a way of generating any type of document, from a simple page, newsletter or even a full book.
 If you are serious about document generation, then these tools are well worth looking at and learning.

-Pango (Linux and MacOSX only) also provides an alternative.
+Pango (Linux and OS X only) also provides an alternative.
 It provides many text to image processing features not available in ImageMagick.
 For example TABs, justification, margins, headers, and so on.
 It even has a markup language of some kind to allow font changes in the middle of text.